 Exploring Autism Spectrum Disorder (ASD), a complex neurodevelopmental condition, necessitates a nuanced understanding of its varied presentations and impacts.

 ASD encompasses a broad range of symptoms and severities, making it a significant part of the group of disorders referred to as neurodevelopmental disorders in children.
 Children with autism often exhibit challenges in communication and social interaction, which are core ASD symptoms.
-These can include delays in speech and language development, as well as difficulties in understanding social cues.
+These can include delays in speech and language development and difficulties in understanding social cues.

 The diagnosis of ASD involves an extensive assessment that focuses on behavioural evaluation and developmental history.
 Addressing the special educational needs of these children is vital for enhancing their abilities to engage and learn effectively within their environments.